 About the eLearning Course

-The EU Non-proliferation and Disarmament eLearning Course was designed, developed and launched by the EU Non-Proliferation Consortium and funded through the EU Council Decision CD 2014/129/CFSP of 10 March 2014.
+The EU Non-proliferation and Disarmament eLearning Course was designed, developed and launched by the EU Non-Proliferation and Disarmament Consortium and funded through the EU Council Decision CD 2014/129/CFSP of 10 March 2014.

 The course covers all relevant aspects of the EU non-proliferation and disarmament agenda and aims to provide a comprehensive knowledge resource for practitioners and scholars interested in arms control, non-proliferation and disarmament of both conventional and unconventional weapons.